-- 20. If you have mechanical ventilation does it need cleaning or maintenance before the school reopens? - 21.
-Does your water system need flushing at outlets following low usage to prevent Legionnaire's Disease? - 22.
-Have you visually checked, or had an appropriate person check, all equipment in the school for signs of deterioration or damage before being used again? - 23.
-Have you arranged for the school including all equipment, desks, benches, doors and frequently touched surfaces points, been thoroughly cleaned before reopening?
+- 23. If you have mechanical ventilation does it need cleaning or maintenance before the school reopens after periods of closure? - 24.
+Does your water system need flushing at outlets following low usage to prevent Legionnaire's Disease? - 25.
+Have you visually checked, or had someone check, all equipment in the school for signs of deterioration or damage before being used again? - 26.
+Have you arranged for the school, including all equipment, desks, benches, doors and frequent touched surfaces points, to be cleaned once a day?

-Control Measures in place
+Infection Prevention Control Measures in place